gkoolstra/quantum_electron/README.md

 pip install -e .
 ```

+### Additional packages
+To generate animations, this module relies on `ffmpeg`.
+On MacOS this can be easily installed using [homebrew](https://formulae.brew.sh/formula/ffmpeg) from the Terminal.
+On Windows it can be installed using the following [link](https://www.ffmpeg.org/download.html).

+This module also integrates well with the output of the FEM software [ZeroHeliumKit](https://github.com/eeroqlab/zeroheliumkit).
+Please refer to any dependencies for ZHK on the linked github page.

 ## Getting started
 The best way to learn how to use the module is to browse the examples.
 At a very high level this is the workflow: